Progress Report

 Most of weather modification, including typhoon control, may cause negative impacts on third parties other than those who benefit from them (beneficiaries).
 Let us assume: is it ethically permissible to apply typhoon control technology when, even if it is possible to prevent a river A from overflowing, that rain will fall in another area B, resulting in a landslide disaster?
 Also, if the attempt to control happens to have an unpredictable negative impact on a third party (meaning that the "control" fails), who should bear this loss and how?

 This group, led by researchers in the humanities and social sciences, will examine the ethical, legal, and social issues (ELSI) that may arise from the social implementation of typhoon control.
-It will also serve as a hub for members participating in the Goal 8 projects.
+It will also serve as a hub for members participating in this project.

 2. Outcome so far